shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 Solutions will be available in a separate files to avoid spoilers.

-Any kind of review is deeply appreciated, but please keep in mind that this is my first platformer game made for my first game jam in rudimentary framework such as Pygame, in case feel free to send an email to:   marinipietro456@gmail.com
+Feel free to contact me at pmarini72107@gmail.com or message me on slack (name: Marini) if you want to report a bug or leave a review, but please keep in mind that this is my first platformer game made for my first game jam in rudimentary framework such as Pygame (i did the best I could in less than two weeks T-T).

 ## Keybinds and controls